uhasker/getting-things-done-in-next-js/src/chapter8/03-selecting-data.md

 Here you can use the `%` character to match a sequence of zero or more characters.
 You can also use the `_` character to match a single character.

-For example you could match all tasks that contain the sequence "book" somewhere in the description like this:
+For example, you could match all tasks that contain the sequence "book" somewhere in the description like this:

 ```sql
 select * from task where description like '%book%';